Safety & Security

 - critical — an attack is expected imminently

 What threat level is set at any given time is, of course, subject to change.
-At the time of writing, the threat level from both international and Northern Ireland-related terrorism was substantial.
+Due to a rise in terrorist attacks on mainland Europe, the threat level from international terrorism is classed as severe.

-In Northern Ireland, the threat of terrorism related to the political situation was severe.
+In Northern Ireland, the threat of terrorism is also classed as severe, as of November 2016.
 It should be noted, however, that the situation in Northern Ireland has gotten substantially better since the end of the period of violent conflict dubbed the “Troubles” in 1998.
 The chances of you, or any UK resident, for that matter, being victim of a terrorist attack are obviously very low.
 Authorities still recommend being attentive to your surroundings and any suspicious activity or persons, particularly in large crowds or when using public transportation.